 - Guaranteeing that you'll win

-The Federal Trade Commission has a webpage devoted to common scholarship and financial aid scams that prospective students should be aware of.
+The Federal Trade Commission has a webpage devoted to common scholarship and financial aid scams.
 If you don't find the information you need there, however, there are also ways that you can try to independently verify the existence of a scholarship.

 The answer to this question is a very firm and clear "maybe."
 For awards coming directly from a school as part of a financial aid package offered to you, most likely there is no tax on the award, though you can always verify that with your school's financial aid office if there's any concern.